 The people who carry out and execute orders, commands either from the individual at the top or the brutal cabal – the inner circle of brutality – around such individual, are everywhere, in our midst.
 Some pretend to be respected or respectable individuals with grand official titles.

-Because, I like to think Paul Biya is a victim and captive of the brutal cabal around him, whose main preoccupation is to protect their wealth and other vested economic and political interests.
+It’s, therefore, likely that, for instance, Paul Biya in the Cameroon is a victim and captive of the brutal cabal around him, whose main preoccupation is to protect their wealth and other vested economic and political interests.
 He’s just a figurehead president maintained for the interests of such brutal cabal.

-But this is precisely what is everywhere in Africa – the prevailing phenomenon – where entrenched greed of the few in and with power, driven purely by personal [private] interests and nothing in terms of collective national interests, who are in government and control and run government to perpetuate and protect their interests.
+But this is precisely what is everywhere across Africa – the prevailing phenomenon of brutality – where entrenched greed of the few in and with power, who control and run the government; driven purely by personal [private] interests and nothing in terms of collective national interests, will use and apply all forms of brutality to protect their vested interests.